 Liquidity risk refers to the difficulty in meeting obligations associated with financial liabilities that are settled by delivering cash or another financial asset.
 It is expected that all the liabilities will be settled at their contractual maturity.
 There are no liabilities contracted to fall due after twelve months at the end of the reporting year.
-The liquidity risk refers to the difficulty in meeting obligations associated with financial liabilities that are settled by delivering cash or another financial asset.
 It is expected that all the liabilities will be settled at their contractual maturity.
-The average credit period taken to settle trade payables is approximately 60 days (2019: 60 days).
+There are no liabilities contracted to fall due after twelve months at the end of the reporting year.
+It is expected that all the liabilities will be settled at their contractual maturity.
+The average credit period taken to settle trade payables is approximately 60 days.
 The other payables are with short-term durations.
 The classification of the financial assets is shown in the statement of financial position as they may be available to meet liquidity needs and no further analysis is deemed necessary.